(WWBT) - It was 157 years ago this week that President Abraham Lincoln was asked to help dedicate the National Cemetery of Gettysburg in Pennsylvania.

 Lincoln was the last speaker on Nov.
 19, 1863, offering up a short 272-word address.

-The speech received little attention in the north and not surprisingly was lambasted by many newspapers in the south, but it’s now one of the most iconic speeches in American history.
+The speech received little attention in the north and not surprisingly was lambasted by many newspapers in the south, but it’s now considered one of the most iconic speeches in American history.

 Copyright 2019 WWBT.
 All rights reserved.